Find Affordable College Courses

 On average, biology graduates from UAlbany take out $22,470 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $195.

-The City College of New York ranked #7 on this year’s Most Popular General Biology Bachelor’s Degree Schools in New York list.
-Located in the large city of New York, CCNY is a public college with a fairly large student population.
+With a ranking of #7, The City College of New York did quite well on this year’s most popular schools for general biology students working on their bachelor’s degree.
+Located in the large city of New York, CCNY is a public college with a large student population.

 Women make up 67% of the biology majors at the school.